Aging and Mental Health: Interventions To Address Loneliness and Social Isolation

 Marla Berg-Weger, Ph.D., LCSW , is Professor Emeritus at Saint Louis University School of Social Work, Executive Director of the Gateway Geriatric Education Center, and Fellow in the Gerontological Society of America.
 She is also Project Director of the Geriatric Workforce Enhancement Program, with grants funded by the Health Resources and Services Administration in the School of Medicine.
 Her scholarly work includes aging, family caregiving, and social work practice.
 Her recent research focuses on family caregiving, cognitive stimulation therapy, driving, and loneliness and social isolation.
 She has authored four books and 100+ book chapters and journal articles.
 During 27 years at Saint Louis University, she has also served as Social Work Director of Field Education, Senior Associate Provost for Academic Affairs, Interim Dean of the College of Education and Public Service, and Dean of the School for Professional Studies.
 She is Past President of the Association for Gerontology Education in Social Work and the National Association for Geriatric Education.

 ** This webinar is designed for professionals and family caregivers.
 Eligible professionals can claim ONE FREE CE credit within 60 days of the live webinar by attending the live event or watching the recorded program.
-Your credit will be emailed within 30 days of survey submission.
 For a list of approved accreditation providers and other information, visit asaging.org/ceu-information.